Tannaka-Krein duality for finite 2-groups: Introduction

 \section{Introduction}

-For a finite group $G$, the well-known Tannaka-Krein duality \cite{Tan39,Kre49} says that the automorphism group $\Aut^\sym(\omega)$ of symmetric monoidal natural automorphisms of the forgetful functor $\omega \colon \rep(G) \to \vect$ is canonically isomorphic to $G$ (see also \cite[Section 1]{JS91a} for a quick review).
-In other words, the finite group $G$ can be reconstructed from the (finite-dimensional) representation category $\rep(G)$.
+For a finite group $G$, the well-known Tannaka-Krein duality \cite{Tan39,Kre49} says that the automorphism group $\Aut^{\EE_3}(\omega)$ of symmetric monoidal natural automorphisms of the forgetful functor $\omega \colon \rep(G) \to \vect$ is canonically isomorphic to $G$ (see also \cite[Section 1]{JS91a} for a quick review).
+In other words, the group $G$ can be reconstructed from the category $\rep(G)$ of finite-dimensional $G$-representations.

 It is natural to categorify the Tannaka-Krein duality to (finite) 2-groups.
+A 2-group is a categorification of a group.
+There are three equivalent models for 2-group: weak 2-group, strict 2-group and crossed module (of groups).
+A weak 2-group is a monoidal category whose morphisms and objects are invertible.
+A strict 2-group is a weak 2-group whose objects are invertible in a strict sense.
+A crossed module consists of two groups $G,H$, a group homomorphism $G \to H$ and an $H$-action on $G$, satisfying certain axioms.
+It is tautological that the notion of a strict 2-group and a crossed module are equivalent to the notion of a category internal to the category of groups (see for example \cite[Section 7]{BL04}).
+Moreover, the notion of a weak 2-group is also equivalent to that of a strict 2-group \cite[Proposition 45]{BL04}.
+In this work, we use the weak 2-group model because we usually consider skeletal 2-groups, which are typically not strict.

-The first step is to define the 2-category of 2-representations of a 2-group.
+To establish the Tannaka-Krein duality for finite 2-groups, the first step is to define the 2-category of 2-representations of a 2-group.
 The main issue is to find the 2-category of `2-vector spaces' in which we represent 2-groups.
 There are two commonly used definitions of a 2-vector space: the Kapranov-Voevodsky 2-vector space \cite{KV94} and the Baez-Crans 2-vector space \cite{BC04}.
+A Kapranov-Voevodsky 2-vector space is a finite direct sum of the category $\vect$ of finite-dimensional vector spaces.
+When the ground field $\bk$ is algebraically closed, it is also equivalent to a finite semisimple category.
+A Baez-Crans 2-vector space is a category internal to $\vect$, or equivalently, a 2-term chain complex of vector spaces.
 There were several works towards the 2-representation theory of 2-groups in either the 2-category of Kapranov-Voevodsky 2-vector spaces \cite{BM06,Elg07,Elg11} or the 2-category of Baez-Crans 2-vector spaces \cite{FB03,HE16}.
-There were also works on `infinite-dimensional' 2-representations \cite{CY05,BBFW12} based on the notion of a measurable category \cite{Yet05}.
+More generally, there were also works on `infinite-dimensional' 2-representations \cite{CY05,BBFW12} based on the notion of a measurable category \cite{Yet05}.